 It will vary by location and mostly membership numbers.
-The more members, the more classes, the fewer members fewer classes.
+The more members, the more classes; the fewer members, the fewer classes.
 You’re crowded studios will often times go back to back classes early in the mornings/late evenings.
 I’ve heard of some very populated studios going back to back from open to close.
 My home studio runs about 58 classes per week.

 Most Common OTF Class Schedule (My Home Studio Schedule)

 I will share with you a template of my regular studio schedule;

 |Monday||5:00am (2G) | 6:15am (3G) | 7:30am (2G) | 8:45am (3G) | 10:00am (2G) | 11:15am (Strength-50) | 12:15pm (2G) | 4:00pm (2G) | 5:10pm (2G) | 6:20pm (Strength-50) | 7:15pm (2G)|